mixxxdj/manual/source/chapters/user_interface.rst

 .. warning :: If you have a slower computer and notice performance issues with
-              Mixxx, try to lower the frame rate or change the level of detail shown in the waveform in in :menuselection:`Preferences --> Interface --> Waveform Display`.
+              Mixxx, try to lower the frame rate or change the level of detail shown in the waveform in :menuselection:`Preferences --> Interface --> Waveform Display`.

 .. _interface-button-grid: